prody/ProDy/INSTALL.txt

 With NumPy, you can use the PDB parser and the powerful atom selector.
 For dynamics analysis, you need to have the following as well.

+.. note:: ProDy works with Python 2.7, and there is a NumPy installer for that version of Python.
+SciPy does not have an installer for that version, so if you intend to use ProDy for ANM/GNM/PCA calculations, using Python 2.6 will be easier to get all required packages.

 **Required for certain functionality:**

 * `Scipy 0.7+ <http://www.scipy.org/SciPy>`_ for NMA calculations.